 Maybe you don’t have aloe vera in your home to treat your cat’s ear mites, but chances are you do have Vaseline or some other petroleum jelly.

 To let Vaseline go to work for you, clean any debris out of your kitty’s ears and then apply a small amount.
-Massage the Vaseline in gently, and repeat once or twice a day until symptoms and inner ear debris go away.
+Massage the Vaseline in gently, and repeat once or twice a day until symptoms and ear’s debris go away.

-It’s important to note here that Vaseline isn’t a good remedy if your cat has cuts or sores on their inner ear.
+It’s important to note here that Vaseline isn’t a good remedy if your cat has cuts or sores on their ear canals.
 Vaseline should strictly be used topically.

-You may have heard that garlic and other members of the allium family like onions and chives are toxic to cats.
+You may have heard that garlic and other members of the Allium genus like onions and chives are toxic to cats.
 While this is true, it can sometimes be safely used as a topical treatment, especially for ear mites!